rohan22sri/Hadoop/Big Data Analytics using Clickstream Data/Readme.md

-Project1: Analytics using clickstream Data
+Project1: Analytics using clickstream Data using cloudera Platform

 Clickstream Data